Abortion in Burkina Faso

 • Coordinated efforts from the government and nonprofit organizations will be necessary to increase public awareness of the country’s abortion law and to ensure that Burkinabe women are able to access safe and legal abortion services within the confines of the existing law.

 The data in this fact sheet are drawn from Bankole A et al.,.
-Grossesse non désirée et avortement provoqué au Burkina Faso: causes et conséquences, New York: Guttmacher Institute, 2013.
+Grossesse non désirée et avortement provoqué au Burkina Faso: causes et conséquences, New York: Guttmacher Institute, 2013, and based on research conducted by the Guttmacher Institute and the Institut Supérieur des Sciences de la Population (ISSP) of the University of Ouagadougou.
 Support for this fact sheet and the monograph on which it is based was provided by the Dutch Ministry of Foreign Affairs and The William and Flora Hewlett Foundation.